hotdaamn/asuswrt-merlin-wiki/Home.md

 This is the official Wiki/documentation for Asuswrt-merlin, a custom firmware designed for Asus routers.

-_This is an early work-in-progress documentation.
+_This documentation is still a work-in-progress.
 I will gradually fill the sections as time permits._
 _If you have the time and the willingness to help with this Wiki, please let me know._

 ### About